-Lately I’ve been pondering the multiple layers of health.
-From what we eat to how we think and who we spend time with, our whole lifestyle plays a role in our ability to feel well.
-In today’s blog post I’m looking at how our social connections influence the perception we have of our own lives, and why acknowledging struggles helps us endure.
-At the end of this short post I’ve shared a simple healthy evening routine that will help you make great progress on the lifestyle goals that you’re currently working on.
+Lately, I’ve been pondering the multiple layers of health.
+From what we eat to how we think and who we spend time with, it is an interconnected web of lifestyle habits that make us feel well.
+In today’s post, I’m exploring one strand of that web: how being vulnerable and acknowledging our struggles helps us endure.
+At the end of this article, you’ll find a short evening routine that will help you put this idea into practice.

-Since moving to America in 2011 I’ve been rather forward about making friends.
-As an introvert, a bookworm, and someone who likes to be in her pajamas at 6pm, this has been quite the turn around for me.
+Since moving to America in 2011, I’ve been uncharacteristically forward about making friends.
+As an introvert, a bookworm, and someone who likes to be in her pajamas at 6 pm, this has been quite the turn around for me.

 Here’s how it usually plays out: